House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 • RMS Rating

-The most important rating, though, is the RMS.
-This is a measure of how much your speaker can handle at continuous play.
+The most important rating is the RMS.
+This measures how much your speaker can handle at continuous play.
 Your speaker’s RMS will be significantly lower than the Peak Power rating.
-Continuously playing a speaker above its RMS will degrade the speaker producing distorted sound until it ultimately fades away.
+Continuously playing a speaker above its RMS will degrade it until it ultimately fades away.

 Sensitivity

-This refers to your speaker’s capability to produce sound off of the energy applied to it.
-So for instance, if you have a highly sensitive speaker when compared to a low energy system (i.e. factory sound system), you’ll end up with a balanced sound.
+This refers to your speaker’s ability to produce sound from the energy applied.
+So, for instance, if you have a highly sensitive speaker and a low-energy system (i.e. factory sound system), you’ll end up with a balanced sound.

-But if you’ve done any aftermarket sound work such as a stereo upgrade or adding an amplifier, you’d want to get low sensitivity speakers.
-That way you don’t pick up that electrical background buzz and you’re left with clean sound.
+But if you’ve done any aftermarket sound work, such as a stereo upgrade or adding an amplifier, you’d want to get low-sensitivity speakers.
+That way, you don’t pick up that electrical background buzz, and you’re left with a clean sound.

 Conclusion

-We hope these reviews have given you a realistic and practical insight into which speakers are right for your next car audio project.
-Be sure to follow through our buyer’s guide and compare between speakers as some of these options may not apply to your exact situation.
+We hope these reviews have given you a realistic and practical insight into which speakers are suitable for your next car audio project.
+Be sure to review the buyer’s guide and compare the speakers since some brands may not work in your vehicle.

 Related posts